Sentimental (Deborah Cox song): Critical reception

 Gil L. Robertson IV from Cash Box wrote, "This single is an impressive debut for Arista Records new soul diva.
 Throughout this mid-tempo track Cox delivers crisp, confident vocals that gives the song a winning edge.
 Expect wide urban airplay with some pop possibilities as well."

 Music video

-A music video for "Sentimental" was directed by Brett Ratner.
+A music video for "Sentimental" was directed by American director Brett Ratner.
 It starts off with actor Omar Epps, co-starring as Cox's ex love interest.
 He is seen entering a restaurant where she is to be performing.
 She is shown backstage, getting ready, where she is unaware of his presence.
 She then goes onstage and performs, and the crowd loves it.
 She then goes backstage afterwards and continues singing until she drops her head.
 He appears in the doorway and she looks up and sees him.
 The visuals earned Cox a nomination for Best New Artist Clip at the 1996 Billboard Music Video Awards.